 In my humble opinion, regret is closely related to the incessant human need for everything in life to mean something.
 If you fail a test, does that mean you’re an incompetent idiot?
 If you’re dumped by your S.O., does that mean your worth is questionable?
 If you DUMP your S.O., does that mean you’re a sociopath who emotionally scars others?
 If somebody dies, does that mean you failed to recognize something, or to take an action which could have saved him?

 Here’s an example.
-Once, years ago, post-divorce, before any sort of “enlightenment,” I have my two kids for visitation.
+Once, several years ago, post-divorce, before any sort of “enlightenment,” I have my two kids for visitation.
 One morning I’m taking them to elementary school.
 I’m running late as usual and make a two-wheeled swing into (insert healthy fast food chain) to grab them breakfast.
 After quickly realizing the time-wasting blunder of asking them what they want, and getting three different answers from both, I make an executive decision: two biscuits and two juices.
 Whining ensues.
 Chaos begins.

 I screech up to the drive-thru window.
 The attendant swipes my debit card, and with compassion and empathy in her eyes, as if she’s totally been there, she reports I do not have enough money to cover their breakfast.
 We then proceed to a real life version of The Price Is Right, frantically subtracting and adding shit until my debit card covers it.
 Total tally: two biscuits, and they’re splitting a juice.
 To boot, I forget the &*#! jelly.

 They scarf down their biscuits and share the juice while I weave in and out of traffic like some Grand Theft Auto heist to get them to school on time.
 Easy, now.
 They’re buckled and secure, and I’m only going like thirty over the speed limit.
 I drop them at the school’s front door.
 As soon as they’re inside, I enter full meltdown mode.
 Here comes the meaning: I’m a terrible father, my kids are starving, I can’t get them to school on time, they’ll have a shit day, I’ll never have control of my finances, I suck at life, and that godforsaken jelly!
-I call my girlfriend who is like a second mom to them.
+I call my (then) girlfriend who was like a second mom to them.
 She promptly shoots down every false story I’ve just fabricated.
 Of course I don’t listen because I’d rather make love to my mind’s shit stories about my identity.

 But the simple truth is I didn’t have enough money for a full breakfast, my kids were fed before school, and we made it on time.
 Period.
 Any other details were garbage meanings attached to basic facts.
 We humans want reasons.
 We want meaning.
 We want to know why.
 We put that shit on eternal replay like reruns of The Bachelor, wondering what we could have changed, what we missed, how we failed.
 But does that REALLY matter?